-Kevin Michael O’Reilly became Deputy Assistant Secretary of State for Western Hemisphere Affairs after having served as Director of the Office of Brazil and Southern Cone Affairs.
+Kevin Michael O’Reilly became Summit of the Americas National Coordinator after serving as Deputy Assistant Secretary of State for Brazil and Southern Cone Affairs and Andean Affairs.

 He previously served as Deputy Chief of Mission at the U.S. Embassy in Panama City, Panama, from July 2014 to July 2017, and as the embassy’s Chargé d’Affaires from June 2015 to February 2016.